-P.V Sindhu is one of the best badminton player in the world and was highly appreciated the spirit and the never-dying attitude she showed in Rio Olympics, 2016 against Carolina Marin in the finals.
-Although she lost in the finals and had to satisfied with the silver, but also became the first Indian to win silvers in the Olympics.
+P.V Sindhu is one of the best Indian badminton player in the world and is always remembered by her performance in Rio Olympics 2016 against Carolina Marin in the finals.
+Although she lost in the finals and had to satisfied with the silver, she also became the first Indian to win silvers in the Olympics.
 The whole world and especially Indians were glued to their television sets and watched it till end.

 Pusarla Venkata Sindhu was born in 2000 to P.V Ramana and P. Vijaya.
-PV Sindhu started playing badminton from the tender age of eight.
+PV Sindhu.
+She started playing badminton in very tender age of eight.

-Sindhu learned the basics of badminton under the guidance of Mehboob Ali at the badminton court of Indian Railway Institute of Signal Engineering and Telecommunications in Secunderabad.
+Sindhu learnt the basics of badminton under the guidance of Mehboob Ali at the badminton court of Indian Railway Institute of Signal Engineering and Telecommunications in Secunderabad.
 In this way, Mehboob Ali was her first coach.
 She later joined Pullela Gopichand’s Badminton Academy.

 Gopichand also said that, ” the most striking feature in Sindhu’s game is her attitude and the never-say-die spirit.”